 The Islands as Dowry

-The Picts disappeared from written history and the Vikings came to Shetland, ruling the islands for 600 years.
+The Vikings would rule the islands for approximately 600 years.
 At first the islands were used as a home base by Viking pirates.
 To protect his maritime interests against them, Harald Fairhair, the first King of Norway, annexed Shetland in 875.
 From that year until the 13th century, the Norwegian throne had control of the Viking earldom of Shetland and Orkney, Shetland’s neighbouring group of islands located 80 kilometres to the south-west.

 In 1397, a Scandinavian union was formed at Kalmar, Sweden (Kalmar Union) bringing the separate kingdoms of Norway, Sweden, and Denmark under a single monarch.
 In 1468, Christian I, King of a united Norway, Sweden, and Denmark, could not produce the dowry to give James III of Scotland, his daughter’s husband-to-be, and ended up pledging Orkney and Shetland.

 The dowry was never paid, and the Kalmar Union, (no) thanks to the impoverished King Christian, ended up losing territory.
 Shetland, along with Orkney, was officially annexed to Scotland in 1472 and fell under the rule of Scottish kings.

 Norse Heritage in Shetland